DinoChiesa/Apigee-Powershell-Admin/README.md

 ## Bugs

-* The tests are very incomplete.
+* The tests are incomplete.